 “No summary can do justice to the strange appeal of this unusual, short book, which is at once a crime novel, a comic novel and a serious political satire on contemporary Ukraine.” —Anne Appelbaum, The Wall Street Journal

-In the widely hailed prequel to Penguin Lost, aspiring writer Viktor Zolotaryov leads a down-and-out life in poverty-and-violence-wracked Kiev—he’s out of work and his only friend is a penguin, Misha, that he rescued when the local zoo started getting rid of animals.
-Even more nerve-wracking: a local mobster has taken a shine to Misha and wants to keep borrowing him for events.
+In poverty-and-violence-wracked Kyiv, unemployed writer Viktor Zolotaryov leads a down-and-out life with his only friend, Misha, a penguin that he rescued when the local zoo started getting rid of animals it couldn’t feed.
+Even more nerve-wracking for Victor: a local mobster has taken a shine to Misha and wants to borrow him for events.

 “I loved the f*ck out of it.” —Paul Constant, The Stranger